• Skip to main content

 It's practical, easy to follow, and can make managing sensory processing disorder much easier.

 Remember, every ADHD journey is unique, and these books offer a range of perspectives and approaches.
-They can be a lifeline, helping you better understand your child's world and providing the tools to navigate it.
+They can help you better understand your child's world and provide the tools to navigate it.

 More Family